 Both Gaining and Losing registrars have affiliated P/P which the customer has opted to use.

 The Sub-Team noted that cases arising under B and D would likely require some method for registrars and their affiliated P/P services to exchange protected contact data, such as a hash function, in order to provide additional protection for the transfer of the domain name.
+In preparing its Final Report, the WG took into account the Sub-Team’s work and deliberated issues that could arise which would impact the availability and use of privacy and proxy services in the event of a transfer of a domain name under the IRTP.

 The WG’s final recommendations on Category B can be found in Section 7.